 We first establish Lemma \ref{main_result_assisting}, which is a refined version of Theorem \ref{main_result}.
 In this lemma, the analysis is carried out for individual partial derivatives of fixed order, represented by multi-index derivatives.
 This allows us to treat each derivative separately and obtain precise bounds.
 We then derive Theorem \ref{main_result} as a direct consequence by applying the lemma to general linear differential operators with constant coefficients.

-\begin{lemma} Let $X_n$ be a sample set of size $n$ drawn from a nicely behaving distribution \emph{(}Definition \ref{NicelyDef}\emph{)} on $\Omega$, which satisfies the interior cone condition \emph{(}Definition \ref{cone_cond}\emph{)}.
+\begin{lemma} Let $X_n$ be a sample set of size $n$ (sufficiently large) drawn from a nicely behaving distribution \emph{(}Definition \ref{NicelyDef}\emph{)} on $\Omega$, which satisfies the interior cone condition \emph{(}Definition \ref{cone_cond}\emph{)}.
 Let $F_n$ be the corresponding sampled values of some function $f:\mathbb{R}^d\rightarrow\mathbb{R}$, and let $\mlsfunstoch(x)$ be the value of the $(k-1)$ degree MLS function at a point $x$, then for any $\hat{x}\in \Omega$ and any multi-index $\alpha$ with $|\alpha|\leq k-1$,